UPstartDeveloper/DS-2.1-Machine-Learning/Lessons/IntroductiontoMachineLearning.md

 ## Class Learning Objectives/Competencies (5 min)

 1. What is data analysis, machine learning and data engineer?
-1. What topics DS 2.1 covers?
+1. What topics ACS 3510 covers?
 1. OOP paradigm in Sklearn

 ## What we have learned in DS 1.1 as a Data Analyst?